 - Not exactly a curtain, but many kids hide behind their mom's skirts when they are scared, serving the same purpose.

-- During WW2 when Charles de Gaulle went to the White House to meet President Roosevelt, the Secret Service became convinced that he'd try to assassinate the President and hid behind the curtains of the Oval Office.
+- During WW2 when Charles De Gaulle went to the White House to meet President Franklin D. Roosevelt, the Secret Service became convinced that he'd try to assassinate the President and hid behind the curtains of the Oval Office.
 The sight of their shoes poking out from under the curtain did not facilitate post-war US-French relations.

 - King James I of England and VI of Scotland (one individual) managed to disprove a nurse's alleged use of this trope by ordering her to stand behind said curtain in front of an audience.
 It only came to her knees.

-- Supposedly, Claudius was found hiding behind a curtain after Emperor Caligula was killed.
+- Supposedly, Claudius was found hiding behind a curtain after Caligula was killed.
+He was promptly declared the new emperor.